 It was ten in the morning.
 Ten thirty-four to be exact when he got his first bite.

-The fisherman put his legs against the boat and brought up his heavy reel that whined as it went further out.
-His tongue smacked against the top of his mouth and he could not hold his hat from falling atop the water and float like a brown lilly pad set off.
+He awoke.
+The Fisherman put his legs against the timber of the boat and brought up his heavy, whining reel.
+His tongue smacked against the roof of his mouth and he could not hold his hat from falling atop the water and float like a brown lily pad.
 His muscles were strained and he wished he was younger.
-Scarred forearms were made worse as his hands hit the edge of the boat, his palms were getting burned from the steel line cutting into him.
-It was a thrill though and he knew because of how wildly his white hairs stuck out through wet skin.
+He added more scars to himself from the metal line and from the boat sides he kept crashing upon.
+It was a thrill though and he knew it was a thrill because of how wildly his white hairs stuck out through wet skin.
 Goosebumps.

 It was a shirt.

 Striped, a polo shirt.
 Torn to ribbons.
 His eyes opened and he felt stress wounding him again, a headache was forming and underneath his eyelids, two more rings were chiseled in.
 His rod rolled away.
 The embarrassment and anger made him lean back and clasp his face.
 He was yelling into his hands.
 Yelling until his voice croaked.